 Taken directly from the FMCSA, we think they answer some of their own questions best below:

-New Entrant Safety Assurance Programs affect U.S. and Canada-based motor carriers.
+New Entrant Safety Assurance Programs affect the U.S. and Canada-based motor carriers.
 New Entrant is a motor carrier not domiciled in Mexico that applies for a U.S. Department of Transportation (DOT) identification number, in order to initiate operations in interstate commerce.

 Carriers seeking to operate in interstate commerce must complete form MCS-150 “Combined Motor Carrier Identification Report.”
 To apply for Interstate Operating Authority, a carrier must complete the appropriate form in the OP-1 series.
 Assistance is available at the “Get Authority to Operate” web page.